About The Developer

 Yes.
 We commit to a community benefit fund based on the Scottish Government recommended amount, which is £5,000 per MW installed.

-The 29 wind turbines at Berry Burn Wind Farm currently generate over £170,000 to the Berry Burn Community Fund and some amazing projects and causes have already benefited from this.
+The 29 wind turbines at Berry Burn Wind Farm currently generate over £170,000 annually to the Berry Burn Community Fund and some amazing projects and causes have already benefited from this.
 Visit www.berryburncommunityfund.co.uk for more information on the existing fund and how to apply.

 We look forward to hearing your ideas about how additional funding could be managed and allocated, you can let us know your ideas here.